dsuket/SenchaTouch-LeapMotion/README.md

 SenchaTouch-LeapMotion
 ======================
-This library makes it possible to use Leap Motion on Sencha Touch.
+This class makes it possible to use Leap Motion on Sencha Touch.

 You can operate client web page for Leap Motion.